 We'd love to hear your thoughts on today’s program.
 Contact us at speakingoffaith.org.
 We’re making it easier for you to listen to Speaking of Faith.
 Subscribe to our podcast, which includes downloadable MP3s of our radio broadcast and many extras or sign up for our e-mail newsletter which links to our audio and includes my journal on each week’s program.
 Listen to Speaking of Faith in the way that best fits your life.
 Discover more at speakingoffaith.org.

 [Sound bite of Elvis Presley singing]

-The senior producer of is Mitch Hanley with producers Colleen Scheck and Jody Abramson and associate producer Jessica Nordell.
+The senior producer is Mitch Hanley with producers Colleen Scheck and Jody Abramson and associate producer Jessica Nordell.
 Our online editor is Trent Gilliss with assistance from Randy Karels.
 This L’Arche pilgrimage was produced with the help of Brian Newhouse, Alan Stricklin, Scott Liebers, and Greg Thorson.

 Audio of Jean Vanier came to us from the School of Theology at St. John's University, in Collegeville, which presented him with the 2000 Dignitas Humana award.